The IUD side effects doctors won’t tell you about // Part 2

 BUT THEN.
 Oh boy, but then did some shit go down.

 First, I got the pimples.
 Okay, some pimples are a small price to pay for not being pregnant for 5 years.
 But these were not just some pimples.
-They were A LOT.
+They were A LOT of pimples.
 I began breaking out all over my T-zone.
 This breakout was worse than any breakout I had ever gotten, even before I began taking the pill.

 So I did what I usually do in the face of a problem: Google.
 Turns out that this is a pretty common thing with hormonal IUDs, since the hormones in IUDs, unlike the wonderful, blemish-clearing hormones in the pill, can actually make your skin more acne-prone.

 It also didn’t help that I had been on the pill just before getting my IUD, making the transition from good skin hormones to bad skin hormones a bumpier ride.
 Also, my skin changed from dry to OIL SPILL.
-I had no idea what to do with oily skin after a lifetime of flaky, dry skin, so I had to do some more Googling and revamp my skincare routine (watch for a future post on managing hormonal acne!).
+I had no idea what to do with oily skin after a lifetime of flaky, dry skin, so I had to do some more Googling and revamp my skincare routine (read my post on managing hormonal acne!).

-I also tried home remedies like soaking a tampon in coconut and tea tree oil and putting that in my vagina (wow, did not ever think I would get that minty fresh feeling in that part of my body), ate a whole tub of yogurt, which kills the yeast with good bacteria somehow, by myself, and sadly had to stop my rampant consumption of sugar and yeast-containing products, like BREAD and CHEEZ-ITS (basically everything delicious) because that just feeds the yeast.
+I also tried home remedies like soaking a tampon in coconut and tea tree oil and putting that in my vagina (wow, did not ever think I would get that minty fresh feeling in that part of my body), ate a whole tub of yogurt, which kills the yeast with good bacteria somehow, by myself, and sadly had to stop my rampant consumption of sugar and yeast-containing products, like BREAD and CHEEZ-ITS (basically everything delicious) because that makes it worse.

 Then, to top it all off, when I had finally eradicated the mutant yeast, I found out that yes, your partner can feel the string, even though all the doctors in the world will tell you that no, your partner cannot.
 Well, this made me pretty annoyed, because the whole reason I had gotten this freakin’ IUD was to HAVE SEX, and so far all it was doing was making sure that I stayed celibate and pimply.
 Not to mention that I was steadily leaking small amounts of blood the entire time.

 Fast forward a month, and my hormonal rollercoaster has settled down a bit.
-I’ve had two pretty bad breakouts, but my skin has been relatively clear for a while now.
+My skin has not cleared up completely but it is not as bad as the beginning.
 I have not had another yeast infection.
 And apparently, over time, the IUD string softens and becomes less noticeable, which I guess has happened with mine since my partner can’t feel it anymore.
 Although I’ve stopped spotting, my period is still here and crampier than ever, but I do have hopes that the IUD hormones will eventually make that go away.

 This post isn’t meant to dissuade you from getting an IUD if you think it’s the right choice for you.
 And all bodies are different, so this was just my experience adjusting to mine.